How to Add a Directory to PATH in Linux

 export command will export the modified variable to the shell child process environments.

-You can now run your scripts by typing the executable script name without needing to specify the full path to the file.
+You can now run your scripts by typing the executable script name without specifying the full path to the file.

 However, this change is only temporary and valid only in the current shell session.